 Looking for things to do in London at Christmas?
 Whether you live here or are visiting the capital over the holiday period, it's a great place to get festive, with plenty of different events taking place, from ice rinks to Christmas markets, Christmas lights and festive food and drink.
 And that's before we even think about New Year's Eve.

-We'll be adding more details for Christmas 2018 closer to the time, so keep checking back.
+We'll be adding more details for Christmas 2019 events when they are announced, so keep checking back.

 Trafalgar Square is where you'll find the huge Christmas tree, donated to the people of Britain by the city of Oslo each year, and it's lit up from early December.
-The decorations themselves usually cause some debate, but on weekday evening and weekend afternoons lots of different groups get involved in carol singing beneath the tree, making it a very festive place to be.
+The decorations themselves usually cause some debate, but on weekday evenings and weekend afternoons lots of different groups get involved in carol singing beneath the tree, making it a very festive place to be.
+It's usually switched on on the first Thursday in December, so we'd guess Thursday 5 December 2019, but keep checking back for confirmation.

-If juggernauts are more your thing, the Coca-Cola truck is coming to London as part of its UK tour — and while we're on all things commercialised, see if our predictions about the 2018 John Lewis advert were correct.
+If juggernauts are more your thing, the Coca-Cola truck usually comes to London as part of its UK tour — 2019 dates TBC.

 Oh, and one more thing.
-Santa's arrived early this year... he's already roaming the capital, as documented in this charming Instagram account.
+Keep an eye out for Santa's early arrival in the capital, documented in this charming Instagram account.
 Follow it to bring some festive sparkle into your life.

 Looking for things to do on Christmas Eve?
-Here's a guide to what's going on over Christmas Eve 2018.
+Here's a guide to what's going on over Christmas Eve.
 Bear in mind that many shops, restaurants, cafes, bars, museums and galleries may close earlier than usual on Christmas Eve.

-London's Christmas light switch-ons begin in November — here's what's being switched on when this year.
-It began with the Oxford Street Christmas lights switch-on on 6 November.
-We've rounded up some of the best photos of this year's lights (and if Christmas trees are your thing, we've got London's loveliest here).
-We have to say though, this may well be our favourite 2018 Christmas light display.
+London's Christmas light switch-ons begin in November — here's what's switched on when.
+It usually begins with the Oxford Street Christmas lights switch-on on in early November (it was 6 November in 2018 — 2019 date is TBC).
+Here are some of the best photos of 2018's lights (and if Christmas trees are your thing, we've got London's 2018 loveliest here).
+We have to say though, this may well have been our favourite 2018 Christmas light display — fingers crossed for something as lovely for Christmas 2019.

 If that's whetted your appetite, here's our guide to seeing London's Christmas lights by bus.